 It is important for specialist eating disorder services to be aware of this risk, and offer the young person a safe way of expressing their difficulties.
-Adults with eating disorders often live alone and the isolation is likely to get worse during the current lockdown.
+Adults with eating disorders often live alone and the isolation is likely to get worse during periods of lockdown.
 Many adults may also experience significant financial difficulties, and they may worry about job and accommodation security.
 Young people with eating disorders who are in education may also worry excessively about the impact on their academic progress.

-It is important to encourage patients to continue keeping in touch with their friends and family (even if it is only possible remotely) as they are important resource for emotional and for practical support, such as helping with routines, shopping and activities.
+It is important to encourage patients to continue keeping in touch with their friends and family (even if it is only possible remotely) as they are an important resource for emotional and for practical support, such as helping with routines, shopping and activities.

 Physical examination and blood test

 Medication may be used to manage significant comorbidities These should be done via telephone/video reviews where feasible and prescribing continued via shared care where possible.
 Electronic prescription is only available in some parts of the country, and therefore local solutions need to be generated to avoid delay.
-Please see RCPsych’s guidance on providing medication during the COIV-19 pandemic for more information.
+Please see RCPsych’s guidance on providing medication during the COVID-19 pandemic for more information.

 Alternative ways of supporting patients should include more frequent remote support by staff, or if possible, the encouragement of telehealth alternatives for groups.